nytimes/react-prosemirror/README.md

 `useNodeViews` takes a map from node name to an extended NodeView constructor.
-The NodeView constructor must return at least a `dom` attribute and a `component` attribute, but can also return any other NodeView attributes, aside from the `update` method.
+The NodeView constructor must return at least a `dom` attribute and a `component` attribute, but can also return any other NodeView attributes.
 Here's an example of its usage:

 ```tsx
 import {